Internet Providers in Princeton, Kansas

 The average resident in Princeton has access to about 3 Internet providers In context, this is a high amount of competition contrasted with other cities.
 Competition of two or more ISPs in a city often results in more consumer-friendly pricing.

 CenturyLink is another common broadband option for Princeton.
 They offer primarily DSL service with coverage in 81 percent of Princeton.
-Mercury Wireless offers an alternative wireless service to close to one hundred percent of the local area, although it needs roof access and proximity to a Mercury Wireless access point.
+Mercury Broadband offers an alternative wireless service to close to one hundred percent of the local area, although it needs roof access and proximity to a Mercury Broadband access point.

 Viasat Internet and HughesNet are Princeton's most common wired Internet providers.